mikael-johnsson/the-flag-quiz/README.md

 ### Colour Scheme

-The colour scheme's most important task is to not stand in the way of many different flag colours the user will come upon.
+The colour scheme's most important task is to not stand in the way of the many different flag colours the user will come upon.
 The background is therefore "tea green" - a light neutral colour you do not see in any flag.

 The rest of the palette are suggestions from the colour palette site [coolors.co](https://coolors.co)

-Pink is used for header

-Dark blue is used for text and button shadows
+Pink is used for header.
+Dark blue is used for text and button shadows.
+Red is used for *error message* and *wrong answer message*.

 ![Image of the site's colour palette](assets/images/readme/color_palette_2.png)

 ### Typography

 Fonts are imported from Google Fonts.
 The font used in first hand is *Gabarito*.
 It is a sans-serif font well suited for the web.
-Even though the lines har sharp, it has a subtle smoothness to it which goes well with the soft colours.
+Even though the lines appear sharp, it has a subtle smoothness to it which goes well with the soft colours.

 The font is used all over the site.
 In some places the text is bold, but for most of the site the regular font is used.